jilei-hao/avrp-dataserver/README.md

-# avrp-imageserver
+# avrp-dataserver

-Stores, manages and serves image data for the avrp system
+Stores, manages and serves data for the avrp system